freeman003/slovakia-income-inequality-analysis/README.md

 Quantitative analysis of income inequality in Slovakia using **R** and **quantile regression** to examine how socioeconomic factors are associated with income across different parts of the income distribution.

-The project is based on my bachelor's research in Economics and Management of Public Administration at the Technical University of Košice.
+The project is based on my bachelor's thesis in Economics and Management of Public Administration at the Technical University of Košice.

 ## Project Overview